Child Neglect and Abuse. What is it?

 If, however, you have been unjustly accused of child abuse or neglect you should also contact a child abuse attorney with experience in defending cases of this nature.
 Unfortunately, not all custody cases are upfront and well-intentioned.
 Many times accusations of abuse are levied in order to gain a position in the court that is favorable to one partner.
 This is terrible but all too often an occurrence.
 An attorney child abuse must defend your integrity and interests with voracity.

 If you have been accused, call one of our child abuse attorneys today.
-Bruce Provda is on a standby willing to help with your case.
+Yulia Vangorodska is on a standby willing to help with your case.